Create a high quality invoice now!Make an Invoice Now

 - Metal Casket: $2,500

 A service can last anywhere from 15 minutes to 2 hours depending on the religion and cultural values.

-Most Catholic, Protestant, and other religions related to the christian faith take between 45 to 60 minutes for the mass.
-Afterward, the ceremony proceeds to the cemetery for the burial and for cremations usually a memorial service will happen at a later time.
+Most Catholic, Protestant, and other religions related to the Christian faith take between 45 to 60 minutes for the mass.
+Afterward, the ceremony proceeds to the cemetery for the burial.
+For cremations, a memorial service will happen at a later time.

 Most Jewish funerals will last 40 to 70 minutes at a synagogue and then the body is required to be buried either that day or the next depending on how early the person died.
 If the deceased passed that morning, the body is required to be buried that day.
 If the deceased passed in the afternoon or later in the day the body is required to be buried the next day.